iv-p/mapaccess/readme.md

 # mapaccess

 A small golang library to retrieve arbitrary keys from golang interface{}.
-Think of it as acessing JSON keys from arbitrary interfaces{}.
+Think of it as acessing JSON keys from arbitrary object.
 It is heavily influenced by the golang temlpate engine.

 ![](https://github.com/iv-p/mapaccess/workflows/test/badge.svg)